Lunex665/belly/README.md

 # Belly

 Hello community
-Don't you get the feeling that Nabber's mod is missing something? \n Well this adds that missing touch
+Don't you get the feeling that Nabber's mod is missing something?
+Well this adds that missing touch
 P.S.: being my first mod expect a lot of errors the drawings of the textures are not mine but of this mod:https://gitgud.io/Akiya82rjw-pregnancy-stages-graphics